 Moving into tip #2 comes down to merely understanding when no means no and not to force the issue with holding your chinchilla.

-Some chinchillas don’t mind being held at all.
-This often is determined with how a chinchilla is brought up in their very young infancy months.
+This often is determined by how a chinchilla is brought up in their very young infancy months.

 If a chinchilla has always been around people, held and cuddled, they will likely love for you to hold them too.